SJ2512/4WD-Robotic-Arm-Platform/README.md

 ### ✔ Integrated System Demo
 The robot successfully performs a **proximity-triggered fetch task**:
 1. Detect object
-2. Approach
-3. Pick it
+2. Pick it
-4. Rotate 180°
+3. Rotate 180°
-5. Place it
+4. Place it

-Video in `/demo/pick-and-place.mp4`.
+Video in `/demo`.

 ---